ICARION-Project/ICARION/README.md

 # Citation

-A CPC paper will follow.
+A peer-reviewed article will follow.
 Until then, please cite the GitHub repository.